gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

     }
 }
 ```
 Again, we need to do that because we want our function to be flexible.
-A function pointer has a strict function signature (like `fn(usize)`, which *needs* to be a function that takes exactly one `usize` and returns "nothing").
+A function pointer has a strict function signature (like `fn(usize)`, which *needs* to be a function that takes exactly one `usize` and returns **"nothing"**).
 In other words, all `Task`s will need to have the same function signature, while with `Future`s that's not the case.

-**Obs**: Let's accept the concecpts of "nothing", `Pin`, `Box` and the `dyn` keyword as things we need to have in order for our code work.
+**Obs**: Let's accept the concecpts of **"nothing"**, `Pin`, `Box` and the `dyn` keyword as things we need to have in order for our code work.
 We can go into detail about why those are important in a later post.

 Now we can write a `poll` method for our `Task` struct: